ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 1. **Integrate** new information into what you already know.
 2. **Expand** your model to include something genuinely new.

 The first is easier and more stable.
 When you learn, your first move should be to see how the new idea fits.
 Fitting it is an art: reframe the problem, look at it from different angles until you find a perspective that feels intuitive to you.
-Once it fits, it stays.
-Simple as that.
+Once it fits, it stabilizes.
+Your brain no longer treats it as foreign information but as structure within your existing model.

 ---